aortem/dartstream/dartstream/backend/packages/cli/ds_cli/README.md

 #### Test 2e: All Framework Choices

-Run `init` 7 times (or verify in code), selecting each framework option 1–7:
+Run `init` selecting each framework option 1–7:

 | Choice | Maps To |
 |--------|---------|